informalsystems/quint/doc/adr006-modules.lit.md

 We believe that this syntax better reflects the nature of instances in Quint:

- - all names of an instance are included into the namespace of the containing module, possibly with a prefix, e.g., with `I3` or `I5`;
+ - All names of an instance are included into the namespace of the containing module, possibly with a prefix, e.g., with `I3` or `I5`.

- - some names replaced with expressions, e.g., `N`;
+ - Some names replaced with expressions, e.g., `N`.

- - the behavior is different from `import`.
+ - The behavior is different from `import`.

+Interestingly, it is hard to find a direct analogy of `include` in the modern programming languages.
+In TLA<sup>+</sup>, `INSTANCE` behaves as a safer version of `C++` namespaces combined with `#include`, providing semantic tests for action operators.
+Although the word `include` is not as nice as `instance`, the word `include` reflects the behavior of this construct better.